Schedule C vs Schedule F: Which Form Does a Farm, Homestead, or Agricultural Business File? (2026)

 Published: July 2, 2026 ยท Reading time: 7 min

 TL;DR: If you grow crops or raise animals to sell โ vegetables, eggs, honey, cut flowers, livestock, fish โ you're farming, and that income belongs on Schedule F, not Schedule C. If you sell a service (landscaping, lawn care, tree work), resell goods you didn't raise, or make value-added products, that's a general business on Schedule C. Both forms flow to Form 1040, and both pay the same 15.3% self-employment tax on Schedule SE โ the rate is identical.
-What's different is farmer-only treatment: income averaging (Schedule J), a one-payment estimated-tax rule, and different expense-line labels.
-Many operations file both forms.
+What's different is the timing and averaging machinery: income averaging (Schedule J), a one-payment estimated-tax rule, and different expense-line labels.
+Both of those follow a farming or fishing business rather than the form itself, so a commercial fisherman gets them while filing Schedule C. Many operations file both forms.
 The deciding question is simple: did you raise what you sold, or did you provide a service / resell / process it?

 The One-Sentence Rule